-21. Students registered for the MBChB or BVM&S may elect to take an intercalated Honours year, or undertake a postgraduate degree programme during their period of enrolment.
+21. Students registered for the 5-year MBChB programme or the BVM&S may elect to take an intercalated Honours year, or undertake a postgraduate degree programme during their period of enrolment.
 This is not categorised as interruption of study.